There are Two Types of Interviews

-Informational Interviews are great for the students trying to figure out what they want to do and familiarize themselves with the community and various organizations.
-These interviews allow a person to see what a professional person does in a specific position or job, the duties associated with that job, and the education or training required.
+It does not matter whether you are a student, fresh graduate or experienced professional.
+These interviews are perfect for people who are trying to figure out what they want to do and familiarize themselves with the community as well as various organizations.
+These interviews allow a person to see what a professional does in a specific position or job, the duties associated with that job and the education or training required.
 This networking approach allows you to meet key business people and establish contacts.
-Remember, you must have no job expectations; It is absurd to give your resume to the interviewer and directly ask him if you can work at the company.
-This interview only allows for the opportunity to request information or observe the ambiance and their work techniques to see if it suits your skills and interests.
+Remember, you must have no job expectations.
+It is not reasonable to give your résumé to the interviewer and directly ask if you can work at the company.
+This interview only provides the opportunity to request information or observe the ambiance and their work techniques to see if it suits your skills and interests.

-To set up an Informational Interview, write a list of jobs that you would like to know more about.
-Then make a list of local companies that have those jobs.
-Make a call and speak to the Human Resources person of the company.
+To set up an informational interview, write a list of jobs that you would like to know more about.
+Then make a list of local companies have relevant positions.
+Make a call and speak to the human resources manager of the company.
 They can put you in touch with employees who work in the field of your interest.
-You can also write a letter to the company indicating your interest in speaking to someone who works in the field.
+You can also write a letter to the company expressing your interest in speaking to someone who works in that position.
 Another option is to ask friends and family if they know anyone pursuing that field.
 This approach is a great way to establish personal contact.
-(Attached are sample questions to ask during an Informational Interview.)
+(Attached are sample questions to ask during an informational interview)

 Job Interviews are scheduled for specific open positions that have been advertised or announced by the company.
 Do not call the company to set up a job interview.
 That process only works for informational interviews, as mentioned above.
-Search about the company by going to their website.
-Do know why you would be a good fit for the job and how your education and experience might benefit the company.
+Search information about the company by going to their website.
+Make a list of reasons why you would be a good fit for the job and how your education and experience might benefit the company.

 A job interview can take many forms.
 The initial interview may occur over the phone or in-person with one or more people.
 You may be asked to come back for a second or third interview.
-Interviews can last for a couple of hours or sometimes it gets wined-up within 30 minutes.
-Employers want to meet you in person to determine if you will be an asset to their company.
-Employers review resumes to narrow down the candidates by making sure they meet the minimum requirements for the position.
+Interviews can last for a couple of hours and sometimes it is finished within 30 minutes.
+Employers want to meet you in person to determine if you will be an asset to their company and review résumés to narrow down the candidates by making sure they meet the minimum requirements for the position.

-Employers may look at previous education, experience, certificates, or length of professional experience.
-If resumes can speak for themselves, no one would interview.
+Employers may look at previous education, experience, certificates or length of professional experience.
+If résumés could speak for themselves, no one would need interviews.
 Once the employer determines that you meet the minimum requirements (if any), you may be called for an interview.
-During the interview, you may meet with the President of the company or a Human Resource Department employee or any other company representatives.
+During the interview, you may meet with the president of the company or a human resource department employee or any other company representatives.

 When the interview is over, make sure to get a business card so that you can follow up.
 Ask the interviewer when you can expect to hear from them on their decision to hire.
 Work on some areas of the interview where you think you need improvement.
 Practice with a family member or friend.